-- If your student reads very slowly, he/she may be struggling to figure out the words.
-You can read aloud with your child to help with this. - Here are some important things to know as your work with your child: - Good readers pay attention to all the letters in a word, even if it has become so automatic they don't realize it. - o Good readers have internalized the patterns of English spelling, so that reading a word is automatic.
+- By fourth and fifth grades, students are decoding or breaking apart words and interpreting the sounds automatically.
+This allows them to read fluently, so that the process of breaking apart the words does not interfere with their understanding of what they read. - Students who struggle with fluency are often having trouble applying their knowledge of letters and sounds to breaking apart words with more than one syllable. - Phonics adds the written piece to phonological awareness, which is all oral, so many of the phonological awareness activities can be used to strengthen phonics knowledge by just adding the step of writing and or reading the word. - Here are some important things to know as your work with your child: - Good readers pay attention to all the letters in a word, even if it has become so automatic they don't realize it. - o Good readers have internalized the patterns of English spelling, so that reading a word is automatic.
 For instance, when they see 'ph' at the beginning of a word, they automatically think /f/.
 Even though there may be exceptions to a pattern, the pattern is important. - Good readers automatically group letters that go together.
 For instance, when they see 'application', they immediately know that 'tion' is pronounced /shun/, so they don't try to say each letter individually.
 An efficient reader would see the word as /app//li//ca//tion/.
-As this becomes automatic, the efficient reader just says the word. - Help your child look for 'chunks' in words - Prefixes - o Suffixes - Svllables - Small words within larger words (ex. 'app' in 'application' or "so' in 'absolute') - Look for similarities between words: (ex.
+As this becomes automatic, the efficient reader just says the word. - Help your child look for 'chunks' in words - Prefixes - Suffixes - Svllables - o Small words within larger words (ex. 'app' in 'application' or "so' in 'absolute') - Look for similarities between words: (ex.
 Combine, complication, complacent, common.
 The commonality here is the prefix 'com'.) - Make noticing words a priority.
 Look for unusual or new words.
 Make lists of words with similarities.
-Break apart spelling and vocabulary words to determine how they are alike and different. - Play word games.
-How many words can you write that begin with 'st'? end with 'ing'? rhyme with 'squeal'? - Commercial Games: UpWords, Scrabble, Boggle, Smarthmouth, Zingle, Letter Tycoon.
+Break apart spelling words to determine how they are alike and different. - Play word games.
+How many words can you write that begin with 'st'? end with 'ing'? rhyme with 'squeal'? - Commercial Games: UpWords, Scrabble, Boggle.
 While there are many online word games, playing the board games with your child will help build vocabulary and oral language while working on word skills.